dansmyers/Simulation-Fall-2019/Final_Exam_Review.md

 - A special hybrid elf-human, who will work for $300 and can make 1000 cubes in a day

 For each of the three options, how many elves would Santa need to hire to make 10,000 cubes in a day?
 If Santa only wants to hire one kind of elf, what is the most cost-effective elf that meets the workshop’s requirements?

+### Live to Serve

+There are two servers, A and B, in a system that receives arrivals at rate λ.
+Suppose that A receives 60% of the arrivals and B receives 40%, and that A runs at a utilization of 80% and B at a utilization of 60%.

+B can process one request in an average of 250 µs.
+Calculate the average service time at server A.

+Tip: Start by calculating the throughput at server B using the Utilization Law.

 ### Erlang Variates